ONSdigital/blaise-data-delivery/README.md

 5. createSubFolder => If this is set to true, then all the files configured within the "deliver" section will be contained in a subfolder of the package.
 6. packageExtension => This determines the file extension of the package that is delivered
 7. auditTrailData => If set to True this will add a CSV containing all audit trail information for that questionnaire
-8. batchSize => If you wish the delivery to get the data in batches then you can set the batch size. if it is set to 0 it will default to get all records
+8. batchSize => If you wish  to get the data in batches then you can set the batch size to the max number of cases per batch.
+   If it is set to 0 it will default to get all records
 9. throttleLimit => The number of questionnaires that can be processed concurrently

 ## Setting up a new questionnaire for delivery